Karumi/iOSBasicTraining/README.md

 * **Task 5:**
 	* Connect your already implemented domain with the remote API using an already implemented [Marvel API Client][marvelApiClient] following the repository pattern.
-	* The tests needed to cover this new funtionality will be covered in other [exercise][kataTodoAPIClient].
+	* The tests needed to cover this new funtionality will be covered during aother [exercise][kataTodoAPIClient].
 	* **Bonus:**
 		* Using Alamofire implement your own Marvel API Client and replace the old one with this one.
 		* Write some integration tests using HTTP stubbing with [Nocilla][nocilla]